PrabhatYadav-27/Infra-tf-cloudrun-task/README.md

 ```

 - `logsBucket`: 'gs://cloud-test-task': Specifies a Google Cloud Storage bucket for storing logs.
 - `options`: Additional options for the build.
 - `logging`: GCS_ONLY: Configures the build to only use Google Cloud Storage for logging.

+## Commands to run  Manually
+## Terraform initialization

+Run ` terraform init`:
+-Use the `terraform init` command to initialize Terraform and set up your working directory.
+This command performs several key tasks:

+- Downloads and installs the specified provider plugins (e.g., Google Cloud provider plugin) if they are not already installed.
+- Initializes the backend (if configured) for storing Terraform state.
+- Downloads any modules specified in your configuration files.

+- Navigate to Your Terraform Configuration Directory:
+Open your terminal or command prompt and change directory (cd) to the location of your Terraform configuration files.

+## Run `terraform plan`:
+Use the `terraform plan` command to generate an execution plan.
+This command analyzes your configuration and state to determine what actions are necessary to achieve your desired state as defined in your configuration files.

+ ##   RUN ` terraform Validate` and Confirm:
+Verify that the planned changes align with your expectations and infrastructure requirements.
+If needed, you can adjust your Terraform configuration files (*.tf) and repeat the terraform plan command until you are satisfied with the plan.

+##  `terraform apply` Changes:
+If you are satisfied with the plan and ready to apply the changes to your infrastructure, you can proceed with terraform apply.
+This will execute the actions specified in the plan.

+## How to clean the infrastructure one done with

+## Run `terraform destroy`:
+Use the `terraform destroy` command to destroy the infrastructure defined in your Terraform configuration files.
+This will delete all resources that Terraform manages.

+## Conclusion

+The development of a reusable Terraform module for setting up common infrastructure components such as a VPC, subnets, and a Cloud Run service has been successfully accomplished.
+The module is designed to be highly configurable and adheres to Terraform's best practices, ensuring robustness and ease of use for diverse deployment scenarios.